sarahdale106/my_first_repository/README.md

 Merged NewBranch with main: git merge newBranch
 Will keep NewBranch instead of: git branch -d NewBranch This edit is made within github
+This edit was made in local and will push to remote